elmauro/property-back/README.md

-# Product-Service API Documentation
+# Property-Service API Documentation

 ## Introduction

-This API helps manage product information for businesses.
-It makes it easier to add, update, and get data about products.
+This API helps manage properties information for businesses.
+It makes it easier to add, update, and get data about properties.

 In this document, we will talk about: